OctopusDeploy/docs/src/pages/integrations/file-system/file-system-combine-all-files-in-directory-into-single-file.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2018-10-12
+title: >-
-title: 'File System - Combine all files in directory into single file'
+    File System - Combine all files in directory into single file
 description: >-
     This step template will take all the files in a single directory, sort them alphabetically, and combine them into a single file.
 Optional, it will create an artifact for that file so it can be reviewed.
 navMenu: false